One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 So, in addition to making each workout as engaging as possible, strive to understand your client’s needs.
 Ask questions like:

-On the one hand, you must be somewhat firm with your clients and establish clear rules they need to follow because overindulgence won’t do anyone favors.
+On the one hand, you must be somewhat firm with your clients and establish clear rules they must follow because overindulgence does no one any favors.

 However, keeping your clients’ preferences in mind lets you put together more engaging workouts they are happy to complete.